Last updated: February 2026

 - Route optimization: Historical movement patterns and efficiency analysis

-- Predictive maintenance: Smart scheduling based on actual usage, not just time
+- Predictive maintenance: Smart scheduling based on actual engine hours, not just calendar time

 - Driver/operator behavior: Harsh acceleration, excessive idling, unauthorized use